AzizMejbri/ThreadPool/README.md

-# C Project
+# ThreadPool

-A structured C project with build system and testing support.

-## Project Structure
+a thread pool implementation in C